 Whether you were born with a heart defect or suffered a heart attack or stroke that damaged your heart muscles, a pacemaker helps keep your heartbeat regular to ensure your blood properly circulates throughout your body.

-The nationally recognized cardiologists at St. Louis Heart and Vascular, with six offices throughout the St. Louis area, can fit you with a pacemaker that suits your unique needs.
+The nationally recognized cardiologists at St. Louis Heart and Vascular, with seven offices throughout the St. Louis area, can fit you with a pacemaker that suits your unique needs.
 If you have a heart arrhythmia and think it might be a serious issue, call the nearest office in St. Louis, Des Peres, St. Charles, or Bridgeton, Missouri, or Granite City, Illinois, to get an expert diagnosis.

 Available at These Locations

 A pacemaker is a tiny device that gets placed under your skin near your chest to help regulate your heartbeat.
 Consisting of a pulse generator and several wires attached to your heart, a pacemaker monitors your heartbeat and delivers electrical impulses to your heart if your natural heartbeat falls below a certain level.

 There are three common types of pacemaker: